Address

 47.436034411452, 19.089775085449

-Budapest is not only one of the top cities in Europe, but also a paddling city.
-Away from the Danube you can comfortably paddle its branch, the Ráckeve-Danube between reed landscapes and shore homes while enjoying nature.
+Budapest is not only one of the most beautiful cities in Europe, but also a paddling city.
+On the Ráckeve Danube, a branch of the Danube, you can paddle comfortably between reed belts and riverside houses and enjoy nature.
 You don't even notice that the 1.7 million metropolis is right next door.

 General information